NBISweden/module-r-intro-dm-practices/_episodes/02-r-basics.md

 {: .output}

 Now that R has `gc_content` in memory, we can do arithmetic with it.
-For instance, we may want to calculate the AT content:
+For instance, we may want to calculate the AT-content:

 ~~~